BOX OF HEAT

 Marketing – We strive to provide you with choices regarding how we process your personal data and communicate with you for marketing purposes.
-Where you have registered for a user account, you can change your style preferences and marketing preferences by visiting this area within your account and adjusting your settings.
+Where you have registered for a user account, you can change your marketing preferences by visiting this area within your account and adjusting your settings.

 Suggestions from us - We may analyse and use your personal data to form a view on what brands, products Boxes offers or other things we think may be of interest to you.

 You will only receive marketing communications from us, if you have:

 - you have provided your consent to receive marketing communications;